spryker/spryker-docs/docs/scos/user/features/202108.0/wishlist-feature-overview.md

 ## Video tutorial

-For more details on wishlists, check the video:
+For more details about wishlists, check the video:

 {% wistia g7hzsa9xw7 720 480 %}